whyooooo/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+## Desk Guardian:

+### Overview:

+The Desk Guardian is a vision-based interactive system designed to detect whether a person is present at their desk and to monitor posture for slouching or leaning forward.
+When poor posture or absence is detected, the system can trigger visual or auditory alerts, pause or resume a local program, or send control signals to connected devices.

+### Purpose and Motivation:

+During extended study or work sessions, users often (1) Lean forward or slump unconsciously, leading to neck or back strain.
+(2) Leave their desks without pausing media playback or ongoing tasks.
+(3) Leave the seat too frequently, which reduces working efficiency.
+This system provides real-time feedback to help users maintain a healthy posture and stay focused.
+It also generates a daily summary report to monitor posture and activity patterns throughout the day.
+In addition, it can integrate with other interactive systems — for example, a local media player that automatically pauses when the user leaves and resumes when they return.

+### Core Algorithms:

+1. Presence Detection:

+- Uses MediaPipe Face Detection or MediaPipe Pose to determine if a user is visible.

+- If no face or body is detected for several seconds, the system interprets this as "away".

+- When the user reappears, the system identifies this as "returned".

+2. Posture Detection:

+- Tracks the nose, ears, and shoulders landmarks using MediaPipe Pose.

+- Calculates the neck–shoulder angle or relative vertical distance between keypoints.

+- If the nose or ears drop below a set threshold for several seconds, the system classifies the user as slouching and triggers an alert.

+3. Output Actions:

+- On-screen overlay text (like "Welcome back").

+- Audible or LED-based alert.

+- Sends a "PAUSE" or "RESUME" event to an external program (like music player).

+### Optional Extension:
+Add prolonged sitting detection by monitoring how long the user remains seated.
+For example, if no posture change is detected for over an hour, the system can issue a "Take a break" reminder.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***